SourceCode/strider-engine/README.md

 (Note: If you can't run composer, download composer.phar with the instructions from Composers website)

-- Copy: example.config.php to config.php
+- Copy: system/core/example.config.php to system/core/config.php
 - Update: Update your settings and save
 - Run: Your URL in the browser (localhost/{yourapp} or whatever you've setup.

 (Note: You will be in the init app under app/init/controller/init.php) (Note: You can change all this with the config file if you want, just change it and test it!)

+Documentation is included in source or you can compile it with phpdoc.

 # FEATURE MATRIX
 The feature matrix covers the base features we plan to implement.